SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-21-solstice-vs-dodds-day.md

 earliest sunset is a bit before that and the latest sunrise is a bit after.
-It led to a series of annual emails from Doug, in which he would, each year, alert us to the day of earliest sunset. <sup id="fn2a">[[2]](#fn2)</sup>  By now-ancient tradition among now-ancient _Cantabrigia Symbolica_, this is known as "Dodds's Day".
+It led to a series of annual emails from Doug, in which he would, each year, alert us to the day of earliest sunset. <sup id="fn2a">[[2]](#fn2)</sup>  By now-ancient tradition among the now-ancient _Cantabrigiae Symbolicae_, this is known as "Dodds's Day".

 For the Weekend Editrix, on the other hand &ndash; well, let's just say she's a morning person who inexplicably-but-actually _cares_ that the sun should rise before she does.
 So we call